"Kelty MAP 3500: The Multicam Redwing" by Nutnfancy

 Frequently Asked Questions

-What is the capacity of the Kelty MAP 3500 backpack?
+What is the capacity and weight of the Kelty MAP 3500 pack?

-The Kelty MAP 3500 backpack has a capacity of 2300 cubic inches.
-It is constructed from durable 500D Cordura nylon and weighs approximately 3 lbs.
+The Kelty MAP 3500 has a capacity of 2300 cubic inches and weighs approximately 3 lbs.
+This makes it a relatively lightweight option for its size, constructed from durable 500D Cordura Nylon.

-How does the Kelty MAP 3500 compare to the Kelty Redwing?
+How does the Kelty MAP 3500 differ from the standard Kelty Redwing?

-What materials are used in the Kelty MAP 3500 backpack?
+What materials is the Kelty MAP 3500 made from?

-While named a 'Multi-Day Assault Pack,' the reviewer suggests it functions better as a day pack or 'multi-hour' pack, especially when carrying significant additional gear like weapon systems.
+Nutnfancy suggests that despite the 'Multi-Day Assault Pack' (MAP) designation, the pack functions more realistically as a day pack or 'multi-hour' pack, especially when carrying heavier items like weapons and ammunition.

 More Tactical & Gear Videos You Might Like